 Johannes is passionate about dance as an art form.
 He is sure that inspired and well played music is essential for dancers to be able to perform their best.

 »Being scolded by a musician for rehearsing a ballet score in too much detail, I thought to myself: Now more than ever!
 Of course that didn't lighten the mood in the orchestra rehearsal, but my point came through: Why should we perform ballet music – some of the most colourful music ever composed – with any less care and love for detail than, let’s say, a Brahms Symphony?«

 Johannes conducts the classical ballets: The Sleeping Beauty, The Nutcracker, Swan Lake, Giselle, Don Quixote, Romeo and Juliet, Boléro, Onegin, La Fille mal Gardée a.o.
 He is in demand as conductor for leading companies throughout Europe.

 »Dancers have told me they sometimes feel like their needs are not taken seriously by conductors.
-As ballet conductors we need to understand and appreciate how difficult dance can be.
+As conductors for the ballet, we need to understand and appreciate how difficult dance can be.
 It is our job to support the dancers in every way we can.«